 In March of 2013, Prime Minister of Côte d’Ivoire Daniel Kablan Duncan reached an agreement with M. C. Thomas, project manager for Tata Steel Ltd., a global mining corporation based in India.
 As if to drive the point home, Member of Parliament Evariste Méambly motioned in June of 2013 to permit the exploitation of iron resources within the protected Nimba Range.
 Before the National Assembly, he asked, “What wins the Ivory Coast in the rankings in the Mount Nimba World Heritage?”
 Méambly suggested that the impoverished people of the nation should benefit from sitting atop a cache of top quality iron ore.

 After the war in Liberia ended in 2003, companies moved to reopen the mines there.
 One such company is ArcelorMittal Liberia Ltd. (AML).
 To protect the Liberian section of the Nimba Range, it was declared as the 13,569-ha East Nimba Nature Reserve (ENNR) in October that year.
-In August of 2004, the chairman of the transitional government, Charles Gyude Bryant, made a handsome profit for the US$10 million sale of iron ore that had been held up in Buchanan during the war.
+In August of 2004, the chairman of the transitional government, Charles Gyude Bryant, made a handsome profit for the US$10 million sale of iron ore that had been held up in the port city of Buchanan during the war.
 A year later, AML finally acquired the rights to the old mines when Bryant signed the US$1 billion deal.

 “The railway from Nimba County to the port of Buchanan was rehabilitated by AML and is functional,” says animal ecologist Dr. Jean-Claude Koffi Béné.
 “The railway is used as the transport of production of AML.”
 The rails are also used by AML’s parent company, ArcelorMittal, to transport iron ore from its Euronimba concession.
 “If the railway was rehabilitated to facilitate the lives of people,” Béné says, “it has not started yet.
 No passenger trains borrow these rails.”